binEnc

 binEnc(value, [value, ...])

-• Integer or Long - The integer representation of the binary value entered.
+- Integer - The integer representation of the binary value when 32 or fewer arguments are provided.

 Examples